Gregory Denali 100 Review

 Versatility

-To round out our testing, we took this pack out on smaller test trips, but it was not a backpack to take for a day of cragging at our favorite rock climbing areas.
-It was not a pack that would go off the ground with us for multi-pitch climbs, and it was also not a pack we would take backcountry skiing, ice climbing, or on mountaineering trips of less than one week.
+We took this pack out on smaller test trips to round out our testing, but it is not a backpack to take for a day of cragging at your favorite rock climbing area.
+It is not a pack that would go off the ground with us for multi-pitch climbs, and it's also not a pack we would take backcountry skiing, ice climbing, or on mountaineering trips of less than one week.
 The Denali is an expedition pack.
 It is HUGE.
 As such, it carries best when it is full, or mostly full, and it is floppy, heavy, and awkward when it is empty.

 Features

 Expedition packs are much more feature-heavy than the average climbing pack.
-We usually want our climbing and mountaineering packs to be simple, but extra features are often desirable on a week-long expedition.
+We usually want our climbing and mountaineering packs to be simple, but extra features are often desirable on a week(s)-long expedition.

 Often you will be hauling a lot of food and gear to a high camp, so you don't need to access the contents of the pack, but you do want it to feel secure and stay well-packed during transit.
 This makes intelligent features, such as pockets, sleeves, and straps, a key component to a good expedition pack.

-The other part of the ice axe attachment is a small metal bar threaded through the hole in the head of the ice axe.
-This is similar to other packs, however, Gregory did not attach this metal bar to the pack with elastic cord, so it is quite challenging to wrangle the metal bar through the hole in the ice axe, especially with gloves on.
+The other part of the ice axe attachment is a small metal bar threaded through the hole in the head of the axe.
+This is similar to other packs, however, Gregory did not attach this metal bar to the pack with an elastic cord, so it is quite challenging to wrangle the metal bar through the hole, especially with gloves on.
 This feature needs to be able to stretch to weave the bar through the head of the axe.
+Notably, the Denali does have a sleeve to slide the picks of the ice axes into, which is a feature we prefer to have.

 Value

-This pack comes in just under $400 and is on par with a pack of its size and quality.
+This pack is pricey but on par with a pack of its size and quality.

 Conclusion

 The Gregory Denali is a great pack for a snowy expedition.
-It is optimized for hauling big loads on steep snow and ice, and for dragging sleds for days on end.
-The features are a little wonky at times, and Gregory could shave some weight by streamlining these features, but overall it is a solid pack that will keep you climbing happily in high places.
+It is optimized for hauling big loads on steep snow and ice and dragging sleds for days on end.
+The features are a little wonky at times, and Gregory could shave some weight by streamlining them, but overall it is a solid pack that will keep you climbing happily in high places.